xolatgames/Mark-versus-Paul/README.md

 > Move, do somersaults and cast any of the eight spells

-> Main menu and tutorial already done!
+> Main menu, game menu and tutorial already done!

 > Cheat's console core

-> One enemy
+> One of the enemies

 > Sound and music effects, and setup volume of them